lsteuernagel/mapscvi/README.md

 The scvi reduction is a pca-like low dimensional space that can be used to embed the data into the same UMAP as the reference object.
-This requires an existsing UMAP model in the reference Seurat object that was calculated based on teh same scvi latent space.
+This requires an existing UMAP model in the reference Seurat object that was calculated based on the same scvi latent space.

 We load the reference seurat object.